THE BASS-DRUMS DIALOGUE IN THE DOORS’ “RIDERS ON THE STORM”

 He developed it through his familiarity with the

-Fender Rhodes Piano Bass, a small keyboard that emulates the frequencies of the
+Fender Rhodes Piano Bass, a small keyboard that mimics the frequencies of the

 electric bass.
-He mostly played it during concerts with his left hand while his
+During concerts, he played it with his left hand while playing the electric organ with his right hand.

 Once the eight-note bass line was defined, it was